mattheww/gomill/gomill_docs/competitions.rst

 See also :ref:`claiming wins`.

+.. note:: The ringmaster does not provide a game clock, and it does not use any of the |gtp| time handling commands.
+Players should normally be configured to use a fixed amount of computing power, independent of wall-clock time.

 .. todo:: somewhere around here say whether failure response to commands like boardsize or handicap forfeits or voids the game or what.